 Toyota Motor Corporation settled some of the much pending wrongful death and personal injury lawsuits stemming from its vehicles’ sudden and unintended acceleration.

 One settlement was for a serious car accident that occurred in Utah in 2010.
 In that case, a male and a female were pummeled into a wall due to the car’s defect.
 At the same time, another involved a California highway patrol officer and his family members.
 Here, we discuss these incidents and what you, as a victim, can learn from them.

-A victim’s immediate family members may file a wrongful death lawsuit if their loved one died due to a third party’s negligence.
-The case was settled in 2013, three years after a man and woman lost control of their Toyota vehicle, crashed into a wall.
+A victim’s immediate family might file a wrongful death lawsuit if their loved one died due to a third party’s negligence.
+The case was settled in 2013, three years after a man and woman lost control of their Toyota vehicle and crashed into a wall.

 While Toyota settled the lawsuit without going to court, the vehicle manufacturer stood by its claim that the Electronic Throttle Control System, the alleged cause of the spontaneous acceleration, was safe for use.

 Toyota Motor Corp. blamed driver error, struck accelerator pedals, faulty floor mats, and not the Toyota vehicles themselves.